top of page

 3 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape (i.e., shall not be raptured with the Church).

 Did you notice how that REFERENCE #1 ties in with this second reference?
 Whereas Joel's prophecy makes a close connection between the Day of the Lord and certain phenomena occurring, Paul makes a close connection between the Day of the Lord and the rapture.
-This means, if the phenomena of which Joel prophesied is fulfilled with the opening of the 6th Seal, we have a connection of this seal with both the Day of the Lord and the rapture.
+This means, if the phenomena of which Joel prophesied is fulfilled with the opening of the 6th Seal (which is so), we have a connection of this seal with both the Day of the Lord and the rapture.
 Indeed, what John saw with the opening of this seal and what Joel and Paul prophesied is like corroborative evidence.
 It's like what we learned in math: If A=B and B=C, then A=C. Detectives love finding evidence like this!

 REFERENCE #3